benatoms/MJO_DeepLearning/README.md

 MJOData.py is only used to load the data from the files (all of which are not included, since the files total 300 gigabytes in size).

+An instance of the trained model is contained within the checkpoint file, which can be loaded using code within the trainer_MJO_cnn.py file (the load_model() function).

 If you would like to discuss the data used to train the model or gain access to demo files, please contact me directly at ben.toms@colostate.edu.

 Thank you for your interest...